weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 chapter][ch2].

 As we don't know the IP addresses of all the peers ahead of time, will need to pass `-initpeercount` to `weave launch`, which should be set to 3, as we are looking to setup a cluster of 3 VMs.
-We also need to pass `-iprange`, which we have seen already.

 First, on each of the there nodes we need to

-  1. launch Weave router with `-iprange 10.20.0.0/16 -initpeercount 3`
+  1. launch Weave router with `-initpeercount 3`
   2. launch WeaveDNS on subnet `10.53.1.0/24`
   3. launch proxy with DNS and IPAM enabled and copy of TLS flags from Docker daemon